 - Publications & Insights

-Chris has previously been seconded to the South African office of an international oil company and to the M&A and Capital Markets Practice of a leading Asia Pacific firm.
+Chris also frequently advises clients on competition/anti-trust and regulatory (including telecommunications and mining/resources) matters and has previously been seconded to the South African office of an international oil company and to the M&A and Capital Markets Practice of a leading Asia Pacific firm.

 He has an LLB (cum laude) and a Certificate in Advanced Company Law from the University of the Witwatersrand.

 Highlights of Chris’ recent M&A and equity capital markets experience include advising:

 - Marubeni Corporation in relation to the Tanzanian aspects of its ~US$26 million investment in Azuri Technologies, a provider of pay-as-you-go solar home solutions to off-grid households across Africa;

 - Brenntag Holding B.V in relation to acquisition of Desbro Tanzania, a leading supplier of industrial chemicals to industries across the region including Ethiopia, South Sudan, Somalia, Rwanda, Burundi and Zambia;

 - Onomo Hotels, an international hospitality group, on its acquisition of Express Hotel Limited, the current owner and operator of the Ramada Hotel in Dar es Salaam, Tanzania;

 - Kibo Capital on its acquisition of a significant stake in Dough Works Limited, the Tanzanian Pizza Hut and KFC franchise-holder;